kubeslice-ent/egs-installation/README.md

 - **Cluster Access Issues**: Verify that kubeconfig files are correctly configured and that the script can access the clusters specified in the YAML configuration. 🔧
 - **Timeouts**: If a component fails to install within the specified timeout, increase the `verify_install_timeout` in the YAML file. ⏳

-### 📌 Conclusion

-The EGS Installer Script is a powerful tool for automating the deployment of Kubeslice components across multiple Kubernetes clusters.
-With proper configuration and usage, it can significantly simplify the installation and management of complex Kubernetes environments. 🌟

 ---